 BSTC 293L: Topics.
 (1-4) Titles will vary.

 BSTC 296: Business Cooperative Work Phase 1, 2, or 3.
 (1-3) A work-study program with local businesses to give students a practical experience in a business environment.

-Prerequisites: Third or fourth semester standing and permission of the Business Curriculum Coordinator.
+Prerequisite: Permission of the Business Curriculum Coordinator required.
 CR/NC.